 Do I have to use the tape that Medtronic sends?

 Different tapes and adhesives are available to hold the transmitter in place and you may need to try different products to find the right one for you.
-You can review the list of alternate tapes in Tape Tips and Site Management.
-Or check out tapes available on Diabetes.shop.
+You can review the list of additional tapes in Tape tips and site management or check out tapes available on Diabetes.shop.

 Where can I purchase or try out additional adhesive or tape options?